About the New Hampshire Brewers Association »

 Economic Impact

-In addition to the national impact, the Brewers Association examines the output of the craft beer industry by state, as well as the state economic contribution per capita for adults over 21.
+The Brewers Association conducted a comprehensive analysis, examining the output of the craft beer industry on a state-by-state basis.
+This analysis also included the state's economic contribution per capita for adults over 21.

 Craft Breweries